Hexalith/Hexalith.KeyValueStorages/src/Hexalith.KeyValueStorages/README.md

 ### Optimistic Concurrency

-The library implements optimistic concurrency control using ETags:
+The library implements optimistic concurrency control using Etags:
-- Each value has an associated ETag
+- Each value has an associated Etag
-- Updates require the current ETag
+- Updates require the current Etag
 - Concurrent modifications are detected and prevented

 ### Thread Safety